Homer's Guest Book

 Email me at the address shown below.
 If you want your communication posted to the public guest book, please use a subject line in your email like this: Subject: (Guest Book yes) (Email no) The parenthesis and key words Guest Book and Email trigger my programs and make it easier for me to post your entry.
 The Yes or No let me know whether to post your message to my guest book and whether to post your email address along with the guest book entry.
 If you do not wish to post your email address, you could simply ask them to contact you through my email address.
 I will forward the emails to you and let you decide whether to make direct contact.

 When in doubt, I will assume that your email is a private communication and will not post it.
 I tried automatic guest book forms, but was not satisfied with the reliability across browsers and operating systems.
 Simple email appears much more reliable and allows editorial review before posting online.
 I look forward to hearing from all of you.

-Other Unit Specific Guest Books may be located on their pages under the 4th Infantry Division Unit Pages page.
+Other Unit Specific Guest Books may be located on their pages under the 4th Infantry Unit Pages page.

 SP4 Terrance K. Clanton

 63rd Signal Battalion

 I got my orders to go across the big pond.
 Viet-Nam!
 A few days later my orders were cancelled and the entire company got orders to ship out.
 It was December 1967 when everyone went home on leave for the last time before we left.
 In January1968 we were training in the mountains of Arizona in cold snowy weather in our 120 degree weather fatigues.
 I once found a small scorpion in my sleeping bag, no big deal I just set him free and thanked him for warming up my sleeping bag for me.